charleskorn/stm32f4-project-template/README.md

 ## Acknowledgements and references

 * [ST's STM32F4 DSP and standard peripherals library](http://www2.st.com/content/st_com/en/products/embedded-software/mcus-embedded-software/stm32-embedded-software/stm32-standard-peripheral-libraries/stsw-stm32065.html)

-  Note that the files relating to the FMC have been removed as they are not relevant to the STM32F407 used on the Discovery board.

 * [ST's clock configuration tool](http://www2.st.com/content/st_com/en/products/development-tools/software-development-tools/stm32-software-development-tools/stm32-configurators-and-code-generators/stsw-stm32091.html)
   for generating `system_stm32f4xx.c`